asdfugil/altstore-beta/README.md

 The contents of this repository are licensed under the MIT license, with the exception of `apps.json` and `apps-safe.json`, which are licensed under AGPLv3 (see [LICENSE](LICENSE))

+## Patch

+It appears that in some versions of AltStore 2.0 beta, the code is updated to not even refresh AltStore itself when patreon is not detected, so a new approach is probably needed.